mslew/blog/posts/Thoughts-on-Switching-My-Focus-to-Cybersecurity.md

 ---
 title: Thoughts on Switching My Focus to Cybersecurity
-slug: 'cs-introduction '
+slug: "cs-introduction"
 description: >-
   These are my thoughts on switching from software engineering to cybersecurity.
 tags:
   - tag: cybersecurity
-author: 'Max Lewis '
+author: "Max Lewis "
 pubDate: 2025-10-24T00:00:00.000Z
 image:
   url: >-